-Driving dynamics of your 4WD is transformed drastically to when you are driving in 4×4 hi or 2WD mode.
-When you drive in 4×4 low, all four wheels are being powered by the engine simultaneously and the low ration gearing through the transfer case is being used.
+The driving dynamics of your 4WD are transformed drastically when you are driving in 4-Lo mode.
+When you drive in 4-Lo, all four wheels are being powered by the engine simultaneously and the low ration gearing through the transfer case is being used.

-Older, more traditional 4×4’s use a short gear lever positioned next to the main manual or automatic gear shifter to engage 4×4 Low.
+- Older, more traditional 4x4s use a short gear lever positioned next to the main manual or automatic gear shifter to engage 4×4 Low.

-In many modern 4x4s you can switch from 2H to 4H without stopping, but still, have to come to a complete stop to switch from 4H to 4L.
+In many modern 4x4s, you can switch from 2H to 4H without stopping, but still, have to come to a complete stop to switch from 4H to 4L.

 We engage 4×4 Low when we require optimal traction and absolute maximum power, available at all times.
 As mentioned before, in 4×4 Low (four-wheel drive, low range), all four wheels are propelling the vehicle while driving when a low gear ratio gear is being used.

-- Engage low range to get you through soft sand, over soft-sand dunes, up steep hills and declines, through deep mud or snow
+- Engage low range to get you through soft sand, over soft-sand dunes, up steep hills and declines, and through deep mud or snow

-The lower gearing also improves your 4×4’s engine braking, which helps to control your progress on downhill sections.
+The lower gearing also improves your 4×4 engine braking, which helps to control your progress on downhill sections.

 Driving 4×4 in Sand

-Most light sand conditions can be successfully driven in 4×4 High.
+Most light sand conditions can be successfully driven in 4H.
 Once the terrain and sand become very thick and deep it places a lot of strain on your clutch system.
 This is when you want to engage 4×4 low range and select a lower gear such as 2nd gear.

 Rock crawling is a very technical aspect of 4×4 driving and requires a lot of patience and skill.
 Speed is not your friend when driving in 4×4 lo on rocks.

 - Again, in this situation, you want to maintain a slow but steady pace and allow the tires to grip at the correct places by always keeping the tires on the high side to avoid bashing drivetrain components or getting hung up on a rock.

-Driving 4×4 Low up steep hills
+Driving 4×4 Low Up Steep Hills

-When driving up a steep uneven hill with low traction you will need a combination of momentum, speed and good traction at all times.
-You again, want to make sure you walk the track or hill first and choose the correct driving line based on your vehicles dimensions and ground clearance.
+When driving up a steep uneven hill with low traction you will need a combination of momentum, speed, and good traction at all times.
+You again, want to make sure you walk the track or hill first and choose the correct driving line based on your vehicle’s dimensions and ground clearance.

 - Choosing the correct driveline is probably the single most important aspect of climbing out a steep slippery uneven hill in 4×4 low.